Key precept: Humans are not action figures – the results of our actions reverberate through our world.

 “...And when the chief priests and scribes saw the wonderful things that he did, and the children crying in the temple, and saying, Hosanna to the son of David; they were sore displeased, “(Mat 21:15) “…the chief priests therefore and officers…cried out, saying, Crucify him, crucify him.
 Pilate saith unto them…I find no fault in him…Then delivered he him therefore unto them to be crucified.”
 (Joh 19:6, 16)

 A very interesting concept to contemplate is that Yahweh’s Savior / Yeshua / Jesus was given away – sacrificed – by humanity.
 He had inestimable value.
-He was the king of Israel who could have freed Israel from Roman bondage and elevated the priests as rulers over the entire world – but they gave him up to be killed.
+He was the rightful heir to the kingdom of Israel who could have freed Israel from Roman bondage and elevated the priests as rulers over the entire world – but they gave him up to be killed.
 And it is not just the Jews who sacrificed him.
 He could have freed Pilate and Herod from the tyrant Caesar.
 He was executed in “the times of the Gentiles” when the Romans ruled.
 All humanity is represented in Yeshua’s sacrifice.

 “And Pilate, when he had called together the chief priests and the rulers and the people, Said unto them, Ye have brought this man unto me, as one that perverteth the people: and, behold, I, having examined him before you, have found no fault in this man touching those things whereof ye accuse him: No, nor yet Herod: for I sent you to him; and, lo, nothing worthy of death is done unto him.
 I will therefore chastise him, and release him.
 (For of necessity he must release one unto them at the feast.)
 And they cried out all at once, saying, Away with this man, and release unto us Barabbas: (Who for a certain sedition made in the city, and for murder, was cast into prison.)
 Pilate therefore, willing to release Jesus, spake again to them.
 But they cried, saying, Crucify him, crucify him.
 And he said unto them the third time, Why, what evil hath he done?
 I have found no cause of death in him: I will therefore chastise him, and let him go.
 And they were instant with loud voices, requiring that he might be crucified.
 And the voices of them and of the chief priests prevailed.
 And Pilate gave sentence that it should be as they required.
 And he released unto them him that for sedition and murder was cast into prison, whom they had desired; but he delivered Jesus to their will.”
 (Lu 23:13-25)